Jeff A. Schwartz

-Jeff Schwartz (born February 24, 1964) is President and Founder of Excel Sports Management, a full-service sports management and marketing agency.
-He represents a number of NBA superstars, including Kemba Walker, Kevin Love, Andre Drummond, Nikola Jokic, LaMarcus Aldridge, Brandon Ingram, Paul Pierce and Jason Kidd, among others.
+Jeff Schwartz (born February 24, 1964) is CEO and founder of Excel Sports Management, an industry-leading sports agency representing top-tier talent, blue-chip brands and marquee properties.
+Schwartz oversees business operations for the agency and leads strategy for Excel's basketball division.
+As the top-ranked NBA agent in the industry for nearly a decade, Schwartz's clients include Nikola Jokić, Russell Westbrook, Kevin Love, Kristaps Porziņģis, Tyler Herro and Cade Cunningham among others.

 Background

 Schwartz grew up in New Haven, Connecticut.
 He earned his B.A. at Miami University in Oxford, Ohio and Juris Doctor at Temple University Law School in Philadelphia.
 In 1990, Schwartz had a judicial clerkship for a federal bankruptcy judge in Los Angeles.
 He then joined Connecticut law firm Cummings & Lockwood as an associate in the commercial litigation department.

 Career as sports agent

-Schwartz began his sports management career in 1992 at International Management Group (IMG) managing the careers of tennis greats Pete Sampras, Marcelo Rios and Martina Hingis.
-After seven years at IMG, he joined Artists Management Group (AMG) and built the athlete division into a multi-sport company representing top athletes in tennis, basketball, golf, hockey and baseball.
+Schwartz began his sports management career in 1992 at International Management Group (IMG) managing the careers of tennis greats Pete Sampras, Marcelo Ríos and Martina Hingis.
 In 2000, Schwartz was named the 15th Most Influential Person in Tennis by Tennis Magazine.

+In 2002, Schwartz founded Excel Sports Management as a full-service basketball management and marketing business.
+To date, he has negotiated more than $8 billion in contracts and is consistently ranked as the top basketball agent in terms of contract revenue.
+Schwartz has forged millions of dollars in endorsement deals, including those with Nike, Under Armour, Adidas, 361°, Spalding, AT&T, KIA and Red Bull.
+In Forbes' most recent Most Powerful Sports Agent rankings (2022), Schwartz was the first in basketball and second among agents across all sports.
+He has appeared in the top-10 of the list all nine years it was published.